PPW Program's Evidence Base

 SAMHSA also lists SPORT PPW as a promising marijuana use prevention intervention for youth 7-18 years old in the Evidence-Based Resource Guide Series: Preventing Marijuana Use Among Youth (pg.
 23): https://store.samhsa.gov/sites/default/files/pep21-06-01-001.pdf

-The SPORT PPW program for youth and/or the InShape PPW program for young adults are listed in a broad-range of national evidence-based program registries and publications, including:
+The SPORT PPW program for youth and/or the InShape PPW program for young adults are listed in a broad-range of federal, national and state evidence-based program registries and publications, including:

 - Blueprints for Healthy Youth Development